-Our first single equality scheme Delivering Equality for All 2007 - 2010 enabled the service to highlight in one document its commitment to delivering equality and diversity for all of our employees and services users housed within the communities we serve.
-The development and implementation of this single equality scheme enabled us to deliver the right services, at the right time, to the right places more efficiently, effectively and robustly.
+Our first equality scheme Delivering Equality for All 2007 - 2010 enabled the Service to highlight in one document its commitment to delivering equality and diversity for all of our employees and the communities we serve.
+The development and implementation of this equality scheme enabled us to deliver the right services, at the right time, to the right places more efficiently, effectively and robustly.